16 Gauge vs. 12 Gauge: Differences and Similarities

 Shotguns are a trusted tool for countless hunters.
 They can be used for whitetail deer hunting, waterfowl hunting, varmint hunting, and small game hunting.

-While the 12ga is an excellent option for upland game hunting, many would argue the 16ga is the better option in this instance, and I would agree because upland game generally have thin, soft skin, so you don't need as much payload to harvest quail, pheasants, or grouse ethically.
+While the 12ga is an excellent option for upland game, many would argue the 16ga is the better option in this instance.
+I would agree, because upland game generally has thin, soft skin.
+You don't need as much payload to harvest quail, pheasants, or grouse ethically.

-The 12-gauge wins this category because it gives you more options in shell selection so that you can hunt a wider variety of game with it.
+The 12 gauge wins this category because it gives you more options in shell selection.
+You can hunt a wider variety of game with it, and hunting a wide variety of game is nice.

 Home Defense

-In my opinion, a shotgun is the best home defense gun.
-This is because shotguns typically don't over-penetrate, and the increased number of projectiles means you don't have to be as precise when aiming in a high-pressure situation.
+A shotgun is the best home defense gun.
+Shotguns bear less risk of over-penetration, and the increased number of projectiles means you don't have to be quite as precise while aiming in a high-pressure situation.
+Get yourself a magazine-fed semi-automatic shotgun and you'll be able to fire more rounds than any standard pistol mag could contain, too!

 Shell Cost & Availability

-Even when ammo is in high demand and the shelves are bare, you can find 12-gauge target ammo.
-The specialized ammo for waterfowl, turkey, and deer hunting is more difficult to find in those times.
+Even when ammo is in high demand and the shelves are bare, you can find 12 gauge target ammo.
+Specialized ammo for waterfowl, turkey, and deer hunting can become difficult to find during crises, but target loads remain available (and can be turned into DIY slugs if you know what you're doing with a hobby knife).

-It's much rarer to find 16-gauge shells, though it's not impossible, and in times of high 12ga demand, it might be a little easier to find 16ga shells because fewer people own one.
+It's much harder to find 16 gauge shells.
+It's far from impossible, and in times of high 12ga demand, it might be a little easier to find 16ga shells since fewer people own shotguns that can fire them.

 Shotgun Cost & Availability

-You can go to most pawn shops and purchase a used 12ga for cheap, even though I wouldn't advise that unless you're a gunsmith or know what problems to look for when buying a used gun.
+You can go to most pawn shops and purchase a used 12ga for cheap (although I wouldn't advise that unless you're a gunsmith or know what problems to look for when buying a used gun).

-It's challenging to find 16-gauge guns for less than $600, and you should expect to pay no less than $1,000 for a quality firearm.
+It's challenging to find 16-gauge guns for less than $600.
+You should expect to pay no less than $1,000 for a quality firearm.

-If you're planning to stock up, visit our bulk 12 gauge ammo page for a variety of cost-effective options.
+Visit our bulk 12 gauge ammo page for a variety of cost-effective options if you're planning to stock up!

 12 Gauge vs 16 Gauge Ballistics